amanarora9848/unige-rt1-assignment1/README.md

 1. The data of **30** successful runs in randomized environment was collected for both implementations A and K after formulating the hypothesis 1, and the execution times were recorded in the files `data/ImplementationK/randomenv_exec_timesA.csv` and `data/ImplementationK/randomenv_exec_timesK.csv`.
 2. The data of **100** runs in randomized environment was collected for both implementations L and A after formulating the hypothesis 2, and the execution times were recorded in the files `data/ImplementationL/random_10.txt` and `data/ImplementationA/execution_times_randomized_env.csv`.

-In the statistical analyses conducted below, we adopt a significance level (alpha) of 0.05.
-This signifies that we'd be willing to accept a 5% risk of incorrectly rejecting the null hypothesis if it were indeed true (Type I error).
+In the statistical analyses conducted below, I adopt a significance level (alpha) of 0.05.
+This signifies that I'd be willing to accept a 5% risk of incorrectly rejecting the null hypothesis if it were indeed true (Type I error).

 Consequently, any p-value equal to or smaller than 0.05 provides sufficient evidence to reject the null hypothesis in favor of the alternative hypothesis.

-To perform some standardized tests in statictics, we can choose the python library `scipy.stats` which provides a wide range of statistical tests and functions.
+To perform some standardized tests in statictics, I chose the python library `scipy.stats` which provides a wide range of statistical tests and functions.
 The documentation for the library can be found [here](https://docs.scipy.org/doc/scipy/reference/stats.html).

 ```python